 Symptoms of Diabetes in Cats

 Picture your feline friend—they’re playful, curious, and always up for some treats, right?
 But what if Fluffy starts to show some changes that are out of the ordinary?
 Knowing the signs of diabetes in our purring pals especially important because, just like humans, cats can get diabetes too.
-And it is not just about their health; it is about keeping those feisty and affectionate moments going strong for years to come.
+And it’s not just about their health; it is about keeping those feisty and affectionate moments going strong for years to come.

 Next, there’s the hunger paradox.
 Despite scarfing down food like it’s going out of style, your cat might start losing weight.
 And we’re not talking about a trend-worthy cat diet; it’s like they have a bottomless pit for a stomach but the scale tells a different story.
 If your usually plump kitty is melting away into a shadow of their former self, now, let’s perk those ears up.